 Planning A Pool Fence Install

-The Path Of A Pool Fence – Planning A Pool Fence Installation
+The Path Of A Pool Fence – Planning A Pool Fence Install

-Here are some guidelines and general tips to consider when planning a pool fence installation.
+In regards to a pool fence install – here are some guidelines and general tips to consider when planning the fence route.
 In most cases, the fence should be positioned a minimum of 24 inches from the water’s edge.
 This makes it safer for you and your children or guests to walk around safely inside the fence while maintaining the pool, or retrieving a person or object from the pool.
 Ideally, the fence should not be located any closer than 18 inches from the waters edge; swimmers need space to pull themselves out of the water and to sit on the edge of the pool.